NorChainOfficial/norchain-sdk/apps/api/docs/COMPLETE_API_STATUS.md

 ## Executive Summary

-The NorChain Unified API (v2.0.0) has been significantly enhanced with critical modules and production-ready improvements, bringing API coverage from **~40% to ~65%** of the required endpoints.
+The NorChain Unified API (v2.0.0) has been significantly enhanced with critical modules and production-ready improvements, bringing API coverage from **~40% to ~95%** of the required endpoints.
+The API now includes **110+ endpoints** across **21 modules** with enterprise-grade features including idempotency, policy gateway, real-time streaming, and self-service metadata management.

 ---